 By turns exuberant and bitter-sweet, this film memorializes Rexroth with wild recitations and wry reminiscences from the assorted friends, family members, former students, writers, music archivists, performers and poets who knew him best.
 The film bridges the gap between past and present literary generations and shares special memories through forgotten images, rare photographs and original artwork.

-This lively document will excite the ear and intellect and provide a fuller portrait of Kenneth Rexroth, whose life's work is sure to inspire anyone interested in contemporary poetry.
+This lively document will excite the ear and intellect and provide a fuller portrait of Kenneth Rexroth, whose work is sure to inspire anyone interested in contemporary poetry.

 Back to top

 Arguably one of the most talented and respected artists of his generation, Rexroth was not only a venerated poet, but an essayist, literary critic, translator and painter.
 Perhaps most significantly, he was also considered instigator of The San Francisco Renaissance.